Saltworker/DJITelloPy_gamingController/README.md

 NO HAT ALIGNMENTS ARE USED IN THE PROGRAM.

+FYI: The pygame window contains all sorts of information given by the tello through get_own_udp_object()

 TELLO SDK 3.0 guides:

 A quick help to understand the commands being sent to the drone would be to check this guide: